 - You can’t use one concealer for everything.
 Concealers are available in many colors, each having different uses.
-A peach-toned concealer cancels out the blue and is best to combat dark circles.
+A peach-toned corrector concealer cancels out the blue and is best to combat dark circles.
 Green cancels out red, therefore a green-toned concealer must be used to hide pimples and blemishes.
 Yellow-toned concealers are best to even out large areas of your skin.
 Once you use these tinted concealers as the first layer, you need to follow it up with a concealer that matches your skin tone.

 6. Too Much Foundation

 Ensure that you pick the right shade of foundation that matches perfectly with your skin tone.
 Don’t use a foundation lighter than your skin tone.
-This will only accentuate the blemishes, fine lines and all that is bad about your skin.
+Using the wrong shade will only accentuate the blemishes, fine lines and all that is bad about your skin.
 Using a shade that matches your skin, is the only way you are going to get that flawless face.
 And never forget to blend properly.
 Make sure to apply it on your neck and ears as well.
 Otherwise, with a different face and neck color, everyone can figure out that you are wearing makeup.

 7. Eyebrow Disaster

 Eyebrows frame those beautiful eyes that are, as they say, the windows to the soul.
 Neatly shaped eyebrows can highlight the eyes beautifully.
-Bushy eyebrows look untidy and unkempt.
+Bushy eyebrows or overdrawn eyebrows look untidy and unkempt.
 Thin or tadpole-shaped eyebrows don’t flatter your eyes either and will change your look entirely.
 It is essential to go to a professional and get proper advice on how your eyebrows must be shaped.